EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Paris watches the truce through the Lebanese lens and its own Middle Eastern interests, without questioning its own diplomatic silence
+Paris observes the truce through the Lebanese prism and its own Middle Eastern interests, without questioning its own diplomatic silence

 Dominant angle identified — does not reflect unanimity of this country’s media

-Paris follows the truce live with the intensity of a nation with direct stakes in Lebanon and the Gulf.
-Le Monde deploys massive live coverage simultaneously tracking the ceasefire and its regional ramifications, with particular attention to Tehran's condition: a Lebanon ceasefire as a prerequisite for the truce's survival.
-For France, this condition touches a historical nerve — Lebanon is one of France's last spheres of influence in the Middle East, and Israeli strikes on Beirut directly threaten French interests.
-French coverage is the most balanced in the panel, giving voice to different parties without overvaluing any camp.
+Paris follows the truce with the intensity of a nation holding direct interests in Lebanon and the Gulf.
+Le Monde deploys massive live coverage of the ceasefire and its regional ramifications, with particular attention to Tehran's stated condition: a Lebanon ceasefire as prerequisite for truce sustainability.
+For France, this condition touches a historical nerve — Lebanon is one of France's last spaces of influence in the Middle East, and Israeli strikes on Beirut directly threaten French interests.
+French coverage is the most balanced in the panel, giving voice to different parties without overvaluing one camp.
 But this appearance of neutrality masks a blind spot: Paris does not question France's own role in the conflict, nor its relative silence during weeks of American bombing of Iran.
-French diplomacy, absent from the Islamabad negotiations, finds itself a spectator to a deal it did not help forge.
+French diplomacy, absent from Islamabad negotiations, finds itself a spectator to an agreement it did not help shape.

-Focus on Lebanon at the expense of US-Iran dynamics
+Focus on Lebanon at expense of Iran-US dynamics

 Omission of French absence from negotiations